Rules against Double Recovery Prevent Compensation for the Same Expense in an Accident Benefits Claim and Tort Action

 Individuals injured in a motor vehicle accident have two available options for receiving injury compensation: their motor vehicle insurance policy and a lawsuit or claim against the 'at fault' party.

-At Gluckstein Personal Injury Lawyers, our expert team can simplify the process of deciding on the option(s) that will best serve your unique situation and needs.
+At Gluckstein Lawyers, our expert team can simplify the process of deciding on the option(s) that will best serve your unique situation and needs.
 Call us today to schedule a free initial consultation to review the specifics of your case and forward.

 Share